close panel

 2. Underlying Principles

 The Supplier shall respect international climate targets as defined in the UN Climate Change Conference in Paris (COP21), internationally proclaimed human rights and shall avoid being complicit in human rights abuses of any kind.
-The Supplier shall respect the personal dignity, privacy and rights of each individual.
-Forced labor in all forms is forbidden.
-Furthermore, the Supplier shall adhere to all standards drawn up by the International Labor Organization (ILO).
+The Supplier shall adhere to the UN Guiding Principles on Business and Human Rights, the generally recognized standards drawn up by the International Labor Organization (ILO) and moreover the rules on the prohibition of forced labour.
+The personal dignity, privacy and rights of each individual shall be respected.

 3. Social Responsibility Practices